BigBugKing/imPulse/README.md

+# Important Notice
+This is an open project, so...WORK IN PROGRESS!
+You might find bugs and incomplete work all over this repository.
+Therefore, I kindly ask you to keep calm and inform me if you encounter any issue.
+Thank you!

 # What is imPulse?
 Energy harvesting alternative for bikes including data logging, smart illumination system and Power Distribution Board for powerbanks